Leave of Absence/Withdrawal Information

 How will taking a leave impact degree completion?

 Taking a leave may impact delay academic progress and graduation date.
-In order to to discuss the potential impact of a leave on your academic progress (e.g., course offerings that might only be offered in a specific term, order of coursework requirements, changing majors, adding/dropping a minor, etc.), please contact your advisor or the Dean of Academic, Planning and Advisement office (contact information is in the contacts section of this page).
+In order to to discuss the potential impact of a leave on your academic progress (e.g., course offerings that might only be offered in a specific term, order of coursework requirements, changing majors, adding/dropping a minor, etc.), please contact your Academic Advisor or one of the Professional Advisors in the Office of Advising.

 Can I take classes elsewhere while on a leave?

 Yes.
-However, any coursework in consideration should be discussed with your academic advisor and/or the Dean of Academic, Planning and Advisement office (contact information is in the contacts section of this page) to make sure that the coursework will transfer appropriately and fulfill specific degree requirements.
+However, any coursework in consideration should be discussed with your academic advisor and one of the Professional Advisors in the Office of Advising to make sure that the coursework will transfer appropriately and fulfill specific degree requirements.
+Course pre-approval forms should be submitted to the Office of Advising before enrolling in courses at another institution.

 Will I have access to my Geneseo email and KnightWeb accounts while on leave?